-We look at the roads in these ranges.
+We analyze the roads in these ranges.

-We remove those roads from the mix that have utilities under them that need to be replaced, unless there is money available for that.
+We remove those roads from the mix that have utilities under them that need to be replaced, unless there is money available in the Water & Sewer Fund to replace them.

 Evaluate options and costs for the remaining streets.